BIT-Lalpur-App/BIT-App-Data/data/syllabus/mca/mca3/subjects/Cloud Computing.md

 ## Cloud Computing
 ### Module I
-Introduction: Essentials, Benefits and need for Cloud Computing - Business and IT Perspective
+Introduction: Essentials, Benefits and need for Cloud Computing - Business and IT Perspective- Cloud and Virtualization - Cloud Services Requirements - Cloud and Dynamic Infrastructure -
-- Cloud and Virtualization - Cloud Services Requirements - Cloud and Dynamic Infrastructure - Cloud Computing Characteristics Cloud Adoption.
+Cloud Computing Characteristics Cloud Adoption.

 ### Module II
 Principles of Parallel and Distributed Computing: Eras of computing, Parallel vs. Distributed computing, Elements of parallel computing, Elements of distributed computing, Technologies